 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, corn, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal by product.

-Take 1 capsule daily with food, 2 hours before or after taking other medications, or as directed by a qualified health care practitioner.
+Take one capsule daily with food, two hours before or after taking other medications, or as directed by a qualified health care practitioner.